 As well as helping you to understand keyword search volume, Rank Tracker is also useful for learning if a keyword or search term has local pack potential.

 Google’s local pack might have a greater impact on certain businesses and industries than others, but it’s valuable to any business looking to strengthen its visibility and engage with a local audience.
 (In fact, according to one of our studies, the local pack attracts 32% of clicks when Local Services Ads aren’t present.)

 Not all keywords or search terms display a local pack, but knowing which ones do could have a bearing on what you end up targeting.

-In a Rank Checker report, the Google My Business logo (the blue ‘building’ icon seen below) underneath the individual keywords in the Ranking Table indicate where Google is displaying a local pack for that search term.
+In a Rank Tracker report, the Google My Business logo (the blue ‘building’ icon seen below) underneath the individual keywords in the Rankings Table indicate where Google is displaying a local pack for that search term.
 This icon makes these keywords quick and easy to spot.

 If you want to see a live view of the search results page for that keyword, and the local pack, you can click on the ranking number and then on the ‘Search Results Page’ button in the popup.

 This is a good way of finding out what’s ranking right now, but if you go back to the popup and click the ‘SERP Screenshot’ button you’ll be presented with a screenshot of the search results page as it appeared at the time that the report was run.

 This is useful for learning who was previously ranking for important keywords, and highlighting any businesses that you may never have heard of and wouldn’t have thought to track as a competitor.
 (I’ll share more on competitors later on.)